jakeru/kanata-conf/README.md

 manager [i3](https://i3wm.org/).
 By tapping it I can insert one symbol from my symbol layer.

 Then comes the left alt key.
-In the applications I use I have decided that that key is not very important.
-In cases i need it I can press the right alt key instead.
-So when I press this key I reach my navigation layer.
+In the applications I use I have noticed that that key is not very important.
+In cases I need it I can press the right alt key instead.
+When I press the left alt key I reach my navigation layer.
 In that layer the vim navigation keys works as arrows and I can access other buttons such as home, end, delete, backspace and enter.
+I can also copy and paste.

 The next key is the space key.
 I use it for space.
 And as enter if left alt is pressed.